The International Standard for country codes and codes for their subdivisions

-The purpose of ISO 3166 is to define internationally recognised codes of letters and/or numbers that we can use when we refer to countries and subdivisions.
+The purpose of ISO 3166 is to define internationally recognized codes of letters and/or numbers that we can use when we refer to countries and their subdivisions.
 However, it does not define the names of countries – this information comes from United Nations sources (Terminology Bulletin Country Names and the Country and Region Codes for Statistical Use maintained by the United Nations Statistics Divisions).

-Using codes saves time and avoids errors as instead of using a country’s name (which will change depending on the language being used) we can use a combination of letters and/or numbers that are understood all over the world.
+Using codes saves time and avoids errors as instead of using a country’s name (which will change depending on the language being used), we can use a combination of letters and/or numbers that are understood all over the world.

 For example, all national postal organizations throughout the world exchange international mail in containers identified with the relevant country code.
-Internet domain name systems use the codes to define top level domain names such as '.fr' for France, '.au' for Australia.
-In addition, in machine readable passports, the codes are used to determine the nationality of the user and when we send money from one bank to another the country codes are a way to identify where the bank is based.
+Internet domain name systems use the codes to define top-level domain names such as “.fr” for France, “.au” for Australia.
+In addition, in machine-readable passports, the codes are used to determine the nationality of the user and, when we send money from one bank to another, the country codes are a way to identify where the bank is based.